legalthings/legalform-js/README.md

 # legalform-js
 JavaScript library to create the HTML of a form a LegalForms definition.

+## Installation

+For use in a PHP project

+    composer install legalthings/legalform-js

 ## CDN

 You can load legalform.js using the rawgit CDN.